Azure/aks-engine/docs/topics/sgx/sgx.md

             kubernetes.azure.com/sgx_epc_mem_in_MiB: 10
 ```

-You can use the following test workload to confirm that your cluster is correctly configured:
+You can use the following test workload to confirm that your cluster is correctly configured ([Dockerfile](https://github.com/microsoft/openenclave-aks/blob/master/k8s-sgxtest/Dockerfile) for sgx-test):

 ```yaml
 apiVersion: batch/v1